yaairfernando/re-former/README.md

 user@pc:~$ git clone https://github.com/YairFernando67/re-former
 ```

-Click on the console and to go to the folder that was created
+On the console go to the folder that was created

 ```Shell
 user@pc:~$ cd re-former